DIY Masonry-Style Image Gallery

 Let’s move on to Example Project 2.
 Copy the files as before and open index.html.

-Well that’s underwheming: it looks exactly the same!
+Well that’s underwheming: the images look exactly the same!

-How did we do that?
-Let’s take a look at what changed in the index.html source.
+Let’s see what changed in the index.html source.
 First, we’ve added the Swipebox libraries, and we’ve modified the source for pig.js:

 In this case, we’re using my version of pig.js as the source.
 It’s identical to Mark’s, except with a minor change to improve compatibility with WordPress (more on that later).
 This is the version we’ll be using for the remainder of the process.
 What else changed?